Colorado Appoints Natural Medicine Advisory Board to Shape Psychedelic Program

 Lundy serves on the Public Health and Health Equity Subcommittee and the Products, Research, and Data Subcommittee.

-On the full board meeting on August 18, 2023, it was announced that Lundy was replacing Katina Banks as Chair of the Natural Medicine Advisory Board.
+On the full board meeting on August 18, 2023, DORA’s Sam Bahrami announced that Lundy was replacing Katina Banks as Chair of the Natural Medicine Advisory Board for the duration of Banks’ term.
+At its meeting on October 20, the Board held an election for a new Chair and elected Lundy, allowing Lundy to continue serving.

 Suzanne Sisley, MD